Black History Month Online Events

-In this interview with Leeds Beckett Course Director Emily Zobel Marshall, Gary will be discussing the global Black Lives Matter movement, his most recent book and his career as a journalist and an author.
-To access this event please register on Eventbrite through this link: https://www.eventbrite.co.uk/e/an-interview-with-journalist-and-author-gary-younge-tickets
+In this interview with Leeds Beckett Course Director Emily Zobel Marshall, Gary discussed the global Black Lives Matter movement, his most recent book and his career as a journalist and an author.
+Watch the online event through this link: https://www.youtube.com/watch?v=0S0-bHL-psI&feature=youtu.be

-The second event is with Rob Burroughs, Head of English at Leeds Beckett University, on the racialisation of gratitude in the Nineteenth Century and Beyond, on Tuesday 13th October at 1.30pm.
+The second event was with Rob Burroughs, Head of English at Leeds Beckett University, on the racialisation of gratitude in the Nineteenth Century and Beyond, on Tuesday 13th October at 1.30pm.

-The third event is with Jessica Van Horssen, Senior Lecturer at Leeds Beckett University, on Tupac Shakur and the Embodiment of Black History, on Tuesday 20th October at 1.30pm.
+The third event was with Jessica Van Horssen, Senior Lecturer at Leeds Beckett University, on Tupac Shakur and the Embodiment of Black History, on Tuesday 20th October at 1.30pm.

-Jessica will be discussing Tupac Shakur’s and how throughout his life, the internationally-known, respected, and feared gangster rapper immersed himself in the struggle for Black American liberation, and infused his music, politics, and body with representations of the past and hopes for the future.
-This talk will explore Shakur as both activist for and artefact of Black liberation.
+Jessica discussed Tupac Shakur and how throughout his life, the internationally-known, respected, and feared gangster rapper immersed himself in the struggle for Black American liberation, and infused his music, politics, and body with representations of the past and hopes for the future.
+This explored Shakur as both activist for and artefact of Black liberation.